Top 10 · CO

 - Oral Medicine Specialists in ColoradoNon-surgical management of oral disease.

-Dental Public Healths in Colorado: questions
+Dental Public Health Dentists in Colorado: questions

 Use the Colorado Dental Board license-lookup at https://dpo.colorado.gov/Dental.
-Confirm the license is active and check for any disciplinary actions.When should I see a dental public health instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see a dental public health dentist instead of a general dentist?

 You generally don't — this is a non-clinical specialty; County health departments employ public health dentists for policy and program work; FQHCs (Federally Qualified Health Centers) sometimes employ them as dental directors.